openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 your test run with both, so much the better.

 Support for Windows Subsystem for Linux is being added to the build system and tests for JDK 13.
-To enable the support in `jtreg`, use the new `jtreg` command-line option `-wsl`.
+If jtreg detects Cygwin on the execution path, jtreg will use Cygwin to run shell tests; otherwise, if jtreg detect WSL on the path, jtreg will use WSL to run shell tests.
+You can override the automatic selection by using either the `-wsl` or `-cygwin` command-line options.

 ### Does jtreg provide command-line help?